r2u-io/documentation/docs/introduction.md

 ## What is the size of your SDKs?
 What is the impact on load time and bundle size?

-Our SDKs are optimized to facilitate the use of native applications already present on devices and communicate with our infrastructure, so it is lightweight (less than 200kB) and should not interfere with the user experience.
+Our SDKs are optimized to facilitate the use of native applications already present on devices and communicate with our infrastructure, so it is lightweight (less than 200kB transfer size when bundled) and should not interfere with the user experience.

 ## What do I need for my users to experience augmented reality?